swnolan/metahuman_facial_transfer/README.md

 # Metahuman Facial Transfer

-Maya Python code that will reference in previously exported FBX animation from Unreal.
+Maya Python code that will import previously exported FBX animation from Unreal onto face control animation in Maya.
-The code will copy these attribute keys from the referenced transform node over to the Metahuman Face board controls.
+The code will copy these attribute keys from the imported node over to the Metahuman Face board controls.
-The referenced file is then removed once completed.
+The imported data is removed after transfer.
+Update animation and export back to Unreal.

 ### Newly updated to Support Unreal 4.27-5.2 & Maya 2020-2023